Skip to main content

 Represents a raster image and plots the list of pixel's colors to a canvas used in notebooks

 where each row is a list of pixel colors.
-The color format can be
+It it better to pass NumericArray for the best performance.

 Examples